Bayesian Elastic Net based on Empirical Likelihood: Introduction

 In this paper, we suggest a Bayesian approach for EN where the likelihood function is replaced by the profile EL of the linear model.
 We place a special prior distribution on the parameter of interest, which combines the $l_1$ and $l_2$ penalties leading to the EN approach.
 The proposed approach takes advantage of the interpretability and robustness of the results achieved by the Bayesian perspective and EL method, respectively.
-We implement the HMC sampling for BEL suggested by \cite{Chaudhuri2017} and propose the leapfrog step size tuning algorithm based on the bisection method.
+We implement the HMC sampling for BEL suggested by Chaudhuri et al. \cite{Chaudhuri2017} and propose the leapfrog step size tuning algorithm based on the bisection method.
 The proposed algorithm enables more efficient sampling than hand-tuning or grid-searching HMC parameters.
-In addition, our method extends the BEL method for penalized regressions of \cite{Adel2020} by proposing efficient HMC sampling rather than utilizing the tailored Metropolis–Hasting of \cite{Chib1995}.
+In addition, our method extends the BEL method for penalized regressions of Bedoui and Lazar \cite{Adel2020} by proposing efficient HMC sampling rather than utilizing the tailored Metropolis-Hasting of Chib and Greenberg \cite{Chib1995}.

 The outline of the remaining sections is as follows.
 In Section~\ref{sec:el}, we briefly describe the Bayesian linear model based on EL.
 In Section~\ref{sec:BNEN}, we propose BEN based on EL and discuss the HMC sampling implementations, along with variable selection procedures.
 In Section~\ref{sec:sim}, we compare the proposed method with other penalized regression methods using various simulation studies.
-The real data analysis is presented in Section~\ref{sec:real}.
+The air pollution data application is presented in Section~\ref{sec:real}.
 Section~\ref{sec:conclusion} contains conclusion and future work.